o3de/o3de.org/content/docs/userguide/assets/developers.md

 ---
-description: ' Learn the asset identifiers and file paths that game engineers need for porting older game code to &ALYlong; or developing new code or tools. '
+description: ' Learn the asset identifiers and file paths that game engineers need for porting older game code to Amazon Lumberyard or developing new code or tools. '
 title: Asset IDs and File Paths
 ---
 # Asset IDs and File Paths {#asset-pipeline-developers}